Bushi (region)

-Bushi is a cultural and common linguistic region located in the eastern part of the Democratic Republic of the Congo, primarily within South Kivu Province.
+Bushi is a cultural and common linguistic region located in the eastern part of the Democratic Republic of the Congo, primarily within the South Kivu province.
 It lies along the Mitumba Mountains and includes the administrative territories of Walungu, Kabare, Kalehe, Mwenga, and Idjwi, as well as the city of Bukavu.
 Estimates of the population vary widely, ranging from 7 to 12 million inhabitants.
 The region is historically organized as a kingdom, subdivided chiefdoms.

 The inhabitants of Bushi are known as the Shi (plural: Bashi; singular: Mushi), who are also referred to as Banyabungo.
 The Shi language, known as Mashi, belongs to the Central (Zone J) Bantu group and served as a lingua franca across the region, while common religious practices included belief in the supreme deity Nyamuzinda, venerated through ancestral spirits (Bazimu)—notably Lyangombe, a central spiritual figure in the 19th century.
 Agriculture forms the basis of the local economy, with the majority of the population engaged in farming.
 The Shi kingdom is headed by a hereditary monarch, the Mwami, currently Alexandre Kabare Rugemanizi III.

 People

-The inhabitants of Bushi are the Bashi, and their vernacular tongue is Shi.
-Etymologically, the term Bashi can be decomposed into the prefix Ba- and the root Shi.
-The prefix Mu- and its plural counterpart Ba- serve as grammatical morphemes indicating the singular and plural forms of nouns within the first noun class, which designates human beings.
+The inhabitants of Bushi are the Bashi, and they speak Shi.
+Etymologically, the term Bashi consists of the prefix Ba- and the root Shi.
+The prefixes Mu- (singular) and Ba- (plural) mark nouns in the first noun class, which refers to people.
 The semantic value of the root Shi is, however, more complex to define.
 This root appears in several words, such as mi-shi meaning "water", lwi-shi meaning "river", and kushira meaning "to lie down".
-It also occurs in Ishwa, which signifies fertile soil or a fertile field, derived from the combination of water and earth.
-The phoneme Shi conveys ideas of strength, power, knowledge, endurance, or the capacity to submit to authority or endure suffering.
-A customary chief or notable, when addressing his subjects, says "My Bashis".
-When addressing a common man, he uses the singular term Mushi.
+It also appears in Ishwa, meaning fertile soil or field, a term derived from the combination of water and earth.
+The root Shi is associated with strength, power, knowledge, endurance, and the ability to submit to authority or endure suffering.
+A customary chief or notable addresses his subjects as "My Bashis" and an individual as Mushi.